Lívia Renata Souza

 Lívia Renata dos Santos Souza (born March 11, 1991), also known as Livinha Souza, is a Brazilian mixed martial artist who competes in the Strawweight division.
-She has previously competed in the UFC and Invicta Fighting Championships, where she is the former Invicta FC Strawweight Champion.
+She has previously competed in the UFC and Invicta Fighting Championships, where she is a former Invicta FC Strawweight Champion.

 Mixed martial arts career

 Early career

 Souza made her professional MMA debut in March 2013.
-Over the next two years, she amassed an undefeated record of 7 wins and no losses and one no contest.
+Over the next two years, she amassed an undefeated record of 7 wins and no losses.

 Invicta FC

 In her Invicta FC debut, Souza defeated Katja Kankaanpää to win the Strawweight title at Invicta FC 12: Kankaanpää vs. Souza.
 Just like fellow Brazilian and former Invicta FC Atomweight Champion Herica Tiburcio, Souza went on to win the title in her very first fight on both the promotion and outside of her native Brazil.

 Souza successfully defended the title against DeAnna Bennett at Invicta FC 15: Cyborg vs. Ibragimova on January 16, 2016.
 She won the fight via TKO due to a combination of body kick and punches.

 In her second title defense, Souza faced Angela Hill at Invicta FC 17: Evinger vs. Schneider on May 7, 2016.
 She lost the five round bout by split decision.